B1 cell: Role in immune response

 B1b cells are the most common B cells involved in antibody response during an infection or vaccination.
 This is because they can respond without receiving an activation signal from a T Helper cell.

 B1 cells express IgM in greater quantities than IgG and its receptors show polyspecificity, meaning that they have low affinities for many different antigens.
 These polyspecific immunoglobulins often have a preference for other immunoglobulins, self antigens and common bacterial polysaccharides.
 B1 cells are present in low numbers in the lymph nodes and spleen and are instead found predominantly in the peritoneal and pleural cavities.
 B1 cells generate diversity mainly via recombinatorial recombination (there is a preferential recombination between D-proximal VH gene segments).

 B1 cells characteristically express high levels of surface IgM (sIgM), demonstrable CD11b, and low levels of surface IgD (sIgD), CD21, CD23, and the B cell isoform of CD45R (B220).
 In adult mice, B1 cells constitute a minor fraction of the spleen and secondary lymphoid tissues but are enriched in the pleural and peritoneal cavities.^{,} B1 cells were shown to arise from precursors in the fetal liver and neonatal but not adult bone marrow and constitute the earliest wave of mature peripheral B cells.

 B1 cells express a separable BCR repertoire.
 Sequence analysis indicates antibodies with restricted sets of V region genes and an increased usage of λ light chains.
 B1 cells sequences also show no evidence for somatic hypermutation (SHM), and few non-templated nucleotide (N) sequence insertions, a pattern typical of neonatal B cells.
 Efficient B1 B cell development appears to be dependent on positive regulators of BCR signaling and the loss of negative regulators promotes greater accumulation of B1 B cells.
 Hence, there appears to be a role for self or foreign antigen in shaping the repertoire of the B-1 B cell compartment.
+The B cell receptor (BCR) on B-1 cells express a repertoire which is more likely to recognize highly repetitive sequences on epitopes of antigens found on bacterial surfaces and are also polyreactive due to their lower specificity.
+Cross-linking activation due to the binding of multivalent antigens (antigens expressing many identical epitopes) with multiple nearby BCRs generates an activation signal sufficient to drive division and differentiation without T cell activation.